 How Much Does a MRI Tech Make?

-The salary for Magnetic Resonance Imaging Technologists ranges between about $50,220 and $99,180 a year.
+The typical yearly salary for Magnetic Resonance Imaging Technologists is somewhere between $50,220 and $99,180.

 Magnetic Resonance Imaging Technologists who work in Washington, Hawaii, or California, make the highest salaries.

 How much do Magnetic Resonance Imaging Technologists make in each U.S. state?

 |State||Annual Mean Salary|

 What Tools & Technology do Magnetic Resonance Imaging Technologists Use?